mickvangelderen/blocks-rust/screenshots/text/README.md

 ![Incorrect texture coordinates in the vertex data.](1.png "Incorrect texture coordinates in the vertex data.")

+This is the font texture, you won't see much on a white background though.

 ![Font texture](font.png "Font texture.")

 Here is the working result.